rundeck/docs/docs/manual/workflow-steps/builtin.md

 ![Project context variables 3](~@assets/img/uplift-project-context-variable-3.png)

-On the value textbox write ${globals.NAME_VAR*} in our case we will use ${globals.testValue}, on the name textbox write the desired name of the variable to be used as a global variable.
+On the value textbox write ${globals.NAME_VAR} in our case we will use ${globals.testValue}, on the name textbox write the desired name of the variable to be used as a global variable.

 ![Project context variables 4](~@assets/img/uplift-project-context-variable-4.png)